 Broadway Box is a website that lists discounted Broadway shows and offers a means to purchase them weeks in advance.
 You can subscribe and also receive weekly notifications of new discounted shows.

 Many shows, including sold out ones, offer online lotteries for discounted tickets one day to one week before the date of the show in which you are interested.
 Further, many shows offer “rush” tickets which is the ability to purchase same day discounted tickets at the box office of a particular show.
 Playbill provides a comprehensive list of these shows.
-Here is a link to the September 1, 2018 listings as an example – Broadway Rush, Lottery and Standing Room Only Policies.
+Here is the link. – Broadway Rush, Lottery and Standing Room Only Policies.

 6. Empire State Building